-Generate a draft metabolic model based on an annotated genome.
+Construct draft metabolic models based on annotated genomes.

-Genomes imported into KBase must be re-annotated using the RAST functional ontology (Annotate Microbial Genome) before users can build a draft metabolic model for an organism.
-This step is necessary because the SEED functional annotations generated by RAST are linked directly to the biochemical reactions in the ModelSEED biochemistry database, which is used by KBase for metabolic modeling.
+To use the Build Metabolic Model App with a genome uploaded into KBase, the genome must first be annotated or re-annotated using the RAST functional ontology ([Annotate Microbial Assembly ](https://narrative.kbase.us/#catalog/apps/RAST_SDK/annotate_contigset/release)or [Annotate Microbial Genome](https://narrative.kbase.us/#catalog/apps/RAST_SDK/reannotate_microbial_genome/release)) before users can build a draft metabolic model for an organism.
+This is necessary because the SEED functional annotations generated by RAST are linked directly to the biochemical reactions in the [ModelSEED biochemistry database](https://github.com/ModelSEED/ModelSEEDDatabase/blob/master/Biochemistry/), which is used by KBase for metabolic modeling.
+It is important to note that the RAST annotation services are **not developed to annotate Eukaryotic organisms**.
+We have implemented different modeling strategies for modeling Plants and Fungi.
+For plants, users may instead use the [Annotate Plant Enzymes with OrthoFinder App](https://narrative.kbase.us/#catalog/apps/kb_orthofinder/annotate_plant_transcripts/release).
+For fungi, please refer to the stand alone [Build Fungal Model App](https://narrative.kbase.us/#catalog/apps/kb_fungalmodeling/built_fungal_model/release) for details.

+Gapfilling is the process by which the App identifies the minimal set of biochemical reactions to add to a draft metabolic model to enable it to produce biomass in a specified media.
 This step is optional, but it is recommended and runs by default.
-A radio box in the advanced options of the Build Metabolic Modeling App can be unchecked to allow model reconstruction without gapfilling.
-To gapfill the draft metabolic model or to perform additional gapfilling analysis please see the Gapfill Metabolic Model App.
+A radio box in the advanced options of the Build Metabolic Model App can be unchecked to allow model reconstruction without gapfilling.
+Gapfilling can be done later if desired.
+To gapfill the draft metabolic model or to perform additional gapfilling analysis please see the [Gapfill Metabolic Model App](https://narrative.kbase.us/#appcatalog/app/fba_tools/gapfill_metabolic_model/release).

-Team members who developed & deployed algorithm in KBase: Chris Henry, Janaka Edirisinghe, Sam Seaver, Neal Conrad.
-For questions, please contact us.
+Team members who developed & deployed algorithm in KBase: Chris Henry, Janaka Edirisinghe, Sam Seaver, Jos P. Faria and Neal Conrad.
+For questions, please [contact us](https://www.kbase.us/support/).

 - Henry CS, DeJongh M, Best AA, Frybarger PM, Linsay B, Stevens RL.
 High-throughput generation, optimization and analysis of genome-scale metabolic models.
 Nat Biotechnol.
 2010;28: 977 982. doi:10.1038/nbt.1672 , https://www.ncbi.nlm.nih.gov/pubmed/20802497